GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/README.md

 By default, the deployer will look for a `deployedModel.yaml` under the source folder directory (where the skaffold file is located).
 If found, the DeployedModel definition within the file will be applied to all targets in the pipeline.

-To define different configuration options between targets (for example, to use different service accounts in the development and production targets), you must create a folder for each target you want this configuration applied.
-The name of the folder must match the name of the target.

-Then within each folder, you should have a `deployedModel.yaml` that has the configuration you want for that target defined.

-The deployer uses the `vertexAIConfigPath` deploy parameter to determine the directory where these folders are located.
-The value of this deploy parameter has the format `{path}/{target}/deployedModel.yaml`.
-Where `path` is a directory path relative to the source folder, and `target` is the target id of the target where this configuration should apply.
+To specify a different location for the configuration, use the deploy parameter `customTarget/vertexAIConfigurationPath`.

-For example, for the following `vertexAIConfigPath` value:
+For example, for the following `customTarget/vertexAIConfigurationPath` value:
 ```
-vertexAIConfigPath=environments
+customTarget/vertexAIConfigurationPath=prod
 ```

-For a target named `prod` the deployer will look for  a configuration with the following path (relative to the working directory)
+The deployer will look for  a configuration with the following path (relative to the directory containing the `skaffold.yaml`)

-`environments/prod/deployedModel.yaml`
+`prod/deployedModel.yaml`

 See the [quickstart](./quickstart/QUICKSTART.md) for a practical example.
 ### Using placeholders in the configuration file